wcmc-its/ReCiter/wikinotes.md

 ## How do I use ReCiter?
 We are currently working on a GUI front end for ReCiter.

+As of this moment, ReCiter provides a JSON data feed for all searches and inquiries against its database.

+We support two methods of working with ReCiter:

+* **stand-alone**, for users only, and
+* **with Eclipse IDE** for those who want to help develop ReCiter or read its source code.

+### Installation as Stand-Alone:
+#### Prerequisites:
+1. Java version 8+
+2. Spring Boot framework.

+## WE NEED TO :
+* explain how to install Maven and Spring-Boot and what they are.
+* explain java install
+* directions for Windows ( install bash? or instructs for win shell ) Try installing on a 'naive computer'

+**ALSO System requirements.**

+1. Open a bash terminal.
+2. Navigate to an installation directory of your choosing.
+3. Clone the source with: ```git clone https://github.com/wcmc-its/ReCiter.git```
+4. Enter the cloned directory with: ```cd ReCiter```
+5.

 Currently, all requests create a JSON formatted data set which you can use for any